Instructional Focus of the Hungerford School

 With students, parents and teachers working together on shared goals, we can ensure that students make progress each year and leave school prepared to succeed in their adult placements.

-Parents can use the Instruction Focus calendar to monitor what children are learning, what they should be able to know and do at any time in the school year in conjunction with the student's I.E.P., and what they will be learning in the future.
+Parents can use the Instructional Focus calendar to monitor what children are learning, what they should be able to know and do at any time in the school year in conjunction with the student's I.E.P., and what they will be learning in the future.
 The process is beginning with standards related to reading and interpreting informational text (Standards 1-9)

 Staff and students at the Richard H. Hungerford School will engage in a coordinated whole-school effort.
 This will enable all Hungerford school students to demonstrate growth and success in their ability to use content vocabulary through the implementation of a set of common, consistent and shared practices across all curricular areas in accordance with Citywide Instructional Expectations, Instructional Shifts, Common Core Learning standards, and Danielson Rubrics.
 Growth will be demonstrated by increased proficiency as determined by benchmark assessments and New York State Alternate Assessment.